 WMST 253 Women and Gender in Prehistory

 Introduces students to archaeological research and perspectives on women and gender in prehistoric societies and ancient civilizations, emphasizing cross-cultural variation in the past.
 Outlines the historical development of gender archaeology and contemporary approaches to engendering the past.
 Examines facets of gender (ideology, relations, sexuality, age, class, alternative genders, etc.) in past cultures and in a range of prehistoric cultural contexts (early hunter-gatherers, farmers and pastoralists, states and empires).
 Select ancient cultures (Andean, Mesoamerican, Egyptian, etc.) are examined in more detail.
 (Emphasis is on non-Western ancient cultures.)
+Offered Irregularly.
 (LA)

 Cross-listed as ANTH 253.